rotationalio/rotational.io/content/en/blog/2022-05-16-marshaling-go-enums-to-and-from-json.md

 ## Conclusion

 When you define your own types in Go and you want control over how those types are serialized and deserialized into JSON - the `Marshaler` and `Unmarshaler` interfaces give you a lot of flexibility.
-However, knowing and understanding pointers, values, indirection, and receivers is essential to correctly implementing these interfaces and can lead to a lot of tripping hazards.
-In particular when dealing with enumerations or other primitive type aliases, the rule of thumb to use all pointer or all value receivers does not hold and instead mixed receiver types are your best bet.
+However, knowing and understanding pointers, values, indirection, and receivers is essential to correctly implementing these interfaces -- and common wisdom can sometimes lead to tripping hazards.
+In particular, when dealing with enumerations or other primitive type aliases, the rule of thumb to use all pointer or all value receivers does not hold, and instead mixed receiver types are your best bet.